ufs-community/uwtools/docs/index.rst

 | **CLI**: ``uw rocoto -h``
 | **API**: ``import uwtools.api.rocoto``

-This tool is all about creating a configurable interface to the `Rocoto`_ workflow manager tool that produces the Rocoto XML for a totally arbitrary set of tasks.
+This tool is all about creating a configurable interface to the :rocoto:`Rocoto<>` workflow manager tool that produces the Rocoto XML for a totally arbitrary set of tasks.
 The ``uwtools`` package defines a structured YAML interface that relies on tasks you define to run.
 Paired with the uw config tool suite, this interface becomes highly configurable and requires no XML syntax!

 Realize Mode
 ............